spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-slack.md

 - send the access token to the bot.
 Example: `login-matrix MATRIX_ACCESS_TOKEN_HERE`

 - make sure you don't log out the `Mautrix-Slack` device some time in the future, as that would break the Double Puppeting feature

-## Usage

-1. Start a chat with `@slackbot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).
-2. If you would like to login to Slack using a token, send the `login-token` command, otherwise, send the `login-password` command.
-Read [here](https://docs.mau.fi/bridges/go/slack/authentication.html) on how to retrieve your token and cookie token.
-3. The bot should respond with "Successfully logged into <email> for team <workspace>"
-4. Now that you're logged in, you can send a `help` command to the bot again, to see additional commands you have access to.
-5. Slack channels should automatically begin bridging if you authenticated using a token.
-Otherwise, you must wait to receive a message in the channel if you used password authentication.